 Discover our most frequentally asked questions below

 After over 30 years as a family-owned business, the Miller family recognized the dedication and support the employees had given that had helped to grow their company in number and in reputation.
 Consequently in 2006, the Board of Directors decided to form an Employee Stock Ownership Plan (ESOP), making the company 100% employee-owned and allowing employees to become beneficial owners of the business operations of the company.
 Today, the Miller’s ESOP provides a way to carry on the proud traditions and culture that has been a long-time part of Miller’s, while allowing an avenue for future growth to benefit the company and its eligible employees.
-At the present time, Miller’s Health Systems is one of just a few 100% employee-owned long term care companies in the United States, and is ranked in the group of largest employee-owned companies in the nation.

 Miller’s is considered by many to be the #1 Senior Rehab Company in Indiana due to our company’s focus delivering quality rehabilitation around the company.
 It’s because of that focus that Miller’s continues to be a popular choice for so many people searching out the best in rehabilitation.
 Our therapists have worked with a variety of orthopedic, cardiovascular, and neurological conditions with countless success stories.
 Our goal remains to assist patients in achieving their health and independence goals.
 The therapists and residents work together following a customized therapy plan to enhance recovery.
 Both inpatient and outpatient therapy is provided depending on the resident’s needs.